Rakkamma Kaiya Thattu: Legacy

+The BBC described the song as one of Ilaiyaraaja's "most celebrated compositions".
 The global rights for the song was sold to Lahari Music at a compensation of ₹7.5 million in 1992.
 In 2002, as a part of its 70th anniversary celebrations, the BBC World Service conducted an international poll to choose the ten most popular songs of all time worldwide.
 More than 1,000 songs from various countries were nominated through an online voting system.
 "Rakkamma Kaiya Thattu" was leading the poll for a brief period of time leaving behind other popular singles such as Yesterday, Bohemian Rhapsody and Stairway to Heaven.
 After leading the poll for a brief period, the song was named the fourth most popular when the results were announced on 21 December 2002.

 In 2012, Agent Vinod, a Bollywood film starring Saif Ali Khan used the song in a sequence in the film.
 Lahari Music took legal action against Khan, who also produced the film, for using it without their permission.